 Everyone has at least once heard the word “e-commerce” and every year the interest in this phenomenon is growing rapidly.
 And this is not particularly surprising because it is extremely convenient, easy, and, in most cases, cheap to make purchases online.

-After reading this article, you’ll understand how it works, learn about its advantages and disadvantages, and what needs to be done to become successful in this business area.
+After reading this article, you’ll understand how it works, learn about an efficient ecommerce web design, its advantages and disadvantages, and what needs to be done to become successful in this business area.

 What does the term “e-commerce” stand for

 Electronic commerce or e-commerce denotes processes of buying and selling online.
 From the perspectives of the business owners, manufacturers, and suppliers, e-commerce is the promotion and provision of their services and goods via the Internet.
 From the customers’ perspective, it’s about choosing, comparing, and ordering.

 Despite being relevantly young, e-commerce has already become one of the most powerful tools for many companies.
 It unites such global categories as online sales, e-banking, ticket and hotel booking, intellectual property, and digital services.
 Nevertheless, this list is not exhausted, as e-commerce is not going to stop in conquering the online market.

 Depending on the target audience, e-commerce can be divided into various types:

 - B2B (Business-to-Business) implies commercial relations between two businesses (business interaction).
 The most common scenario is when companies make agreements for the delivery, sale, and purchase of goods or services.

 - B2C (Business-to-Consumer) is about the sale of goods and services, provided by the company (retailer), to the consumer.
 It’s a sort of retail sale taking place via online platforms (stores, banks, etc.).

 - C2C (Consumer-to-Consumer) means sales between consumers.
 Such sales are conducted through popular online platforms such as eBay, Craigslist, Etsy, etc.